antoncoding/auto-redeem/README.md

 pnpm start
 ```

-The script will run continuously, checking every 1.5 seconds for available liquidity and automatically redeeming shares when possible.
+The script will run continuously, checking every 1 second for available liquidity and automatically redeeming shares when possible.

 Press `Ctrl+C` to stop the script.